The Department of Social Services (DSS) grant arrangements include three streamlined programmes based on common social policy functions.

-The new programmes have been designed to streamline existing services to capitalise on common client needs, reduce duplication and ensure the most effective and efficient approaches are used to address community needs in line with Government priorities.
-Key to the new arrangements is a meaningful reduction in red tape, streamlined performance reporting and a greater opportunity for innovation and collaboration in the delivery of services so providers have greater control over how they meet the particular needs of their clients and communities.
+The programmes have been designed to streamline services to make the most of common client needs, reduce duplication and ensure the most effective and efficient approaches are used to address community needs in line with Government priorities.
+Key to the grant arrangements is a reduction in regulation and reporting and providing an opportunity for innovation and collaboration in the delivery of services so providers have greater control over how they meet the particular needs of their clients and communities.

 - Families and Communities Programme